captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-Cuz the guy Walter’s subduing -- has got a knife in his head!
+Cuz the guy Walter’s subduing—has got a knife in his head!

 ---

 ## LIEUTENANT CARO:
-“Knife in his head”! -- I fuckin’ love this story!!
+“Knife in his head”!—I fuckin’ love this story!!

 ---